eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 permalink: protocol-specification-things-messages.html
 ---

-Messages with the WebSocket API allow sending, receiving and responding to Messages.
+Messages with the Ditto Protocol allow sending, receiving and responding to Messages.
 They contain an arbitrary *payload*, so you can choose what content best fits your solution.
 If you want to learn more about the basic concepts of the Messages functionality, please have a look at the [Messages page](basic-messages.html).